 What I Learned with the Wyandotte County Lake Loop Hike

-Firstly, I learned that I need to keep pushing myself on hikes and strength training.
+I discovered that I need to keep pushing myself on hikes and strength training.
 I have had knee issues from a car accident previously and this hike stressed out the knees and hamstrings.
 Thus, I’m adding more stretches and exercises for those areas.

 What I’m Excited About After This Hike